slowernews/hamster-system/README.md

 ---
 ###Organize your workflow

-*(in GTD, undivisible tasks are called actions.)*

 ===
 ####Actions:

-- actions ([GTD concept](http://amzn.to/1BKSJbz)) managed in Evernote using a variant of [Secret Weapon](http://www.thesecretweapon.org/media/Manifesto/The-Secret-Weapon-Manifesto.pdf).
+- actions (in GTD, undivisible tasks are called actions) managed in Evernote using a variant of [Secret Weapon](http://www.thesecretweapon.org/media/Manifesto/The-Secret-Weapon-Manifesto.pdf).

-- prefix for a finished action (until delete or store it): **%**

-        Use it in the beggining of the line to allow sorting:
-        Example: % going to bank

 - if you need to detail an action (sometimes a file or a folder name):